Analysis | How Irish Unity Got a Boost From Brexit and Demographics

 6. When will a referendum happen?

-The Irish government said in 2021 a poll should not be held for at least five years because of tensions fanned by Brexit.
-U.K. Prime Minister Boris Johnson said it wouldn’t happen for a “very, very long time.”
-A referendum anytime soon would be “dynamite,” according to former Irish Prime Minister Bertie Ahern, who helped negotiate the Good Friday Agreement.
-Outbreaks of sectarian violence in last year underlined the point, with some unionists attributing the rioting to resentment about Northern Ireland’s different treatment than other parts of the U.K. under the Brexit agreement.
+Sinn Fein leader Mary Lou McDonald said after her party’s May election victory in the north that a vote was possible within five years, though the government in Dublin played down the idea.
+U.K. Prime Minister Boris Johnson said in 2021 that it wouldn’t happen for a “very, very long time.”
+Outbreaks of sectarian violence in 2021 underlined the point, with some unionists attributing the rioting to resentment about Northern Ireland’s different treatment than other parts of the U.K. under the Brexit agreement.
 To avoid reinstating a physical border between north and south — a move officials in Dublin, Brussels and London feared might inflame tensions — Northern Ireland remained in the EU’s customs area, meaning shipments from Britain must be checked to make sure they conform with EU standards.

 7. What do surveys say?